spesenti/SWIM/README.md

 fulfil given probabilistic constraints (e.g. specified values for risk measures), under the new scenario weights.
 Scenario weights are selected by constrained minimisation of the relative entropy to the baseline model.
-The ‘SWIM’ package is based on the paper Pesenti S.M, Millossovich P., Tsanakas A. (2019) “Reverse Sensitivity Testing: What does it take to break the model”, [doi:10.1016/j.ejor.2018.10.003](https://doi.org/10.1016/j.ejor.2018.10.003).
+The SWIM package is based on the paper Pesenti S.M, Millossovich P., Tsanakas A. (2019) “Reverse Sensitivity Testing: What does it take to break the model”, [doi:10.1016/j.ejor.2018.10.003](https://doi.org/10.1016/j.ejor.2018.10.003).

 ## Installation